p-m-p/xhr2-lib/README.md

 Current state of this project
 ---

-This project is something I am building to progress my knowledge of HTTP, and Ajax while getting up to speed with the new specifications for the XMLHttpRequest object.
-The [XMLHttpRequest level 2][1] specification is still in draft and is not supported by any current version of Internet Explorer or Opera.
+The [XMLHttpRequest level 2][1] specification is in draft and is not supported by any current version of Internet Explorer or Opera.
+Check the current [state of support for xhr2][5] for a detailed summary of support.

+For browsers that do support `xhr2-lib`--which can be checked during developemnt with the `supported()` method--this library offers binary data transfer, upload progress events and cross origin requests in a simple and light weight API modelled on parts of the jQuery Ajax library.

 Tests
 ---

 Not yet exhaustive but tests can be run from /test/index.html.

+TODOs
+---
+* Add support for responseType of `blob` and `arraybuffer`
+* Investigate and implement better handling of 304 responses

 Documentation
 ---